DroitXenon/CYGA/README.md

 - **Sort:** The Sort feature allows users to organize data.
 By clicking the arrow next to any entity, users can sort the data alphabetically.
 This helps users quickly find and analyze information.

-    _Following features will be added in new version:_
+    _Following features will be added in later version:_
 - **Timestamping:** Every event is recorded with a precise timestamp, ensuring that you can track the sequence of events down to the millisecond.

 - **Location Finding:** Quickly pinpoint the geographical origin of an attack with our advanced geolocation algorithms.